DUI MANSLAUGHTER CRIMINAL DEFENSE ATTORNEY TO FIGHT YOUR SOUTH FLORIDA CHARGE

 The Assistant State Attorney, judge, and jury are essentially in charge of the severity of your consequences.
 Prosecutors and judges weigh a variety of factors in deciding what an appropriate plea offer is such as the severity of the offense, your prior criminal history, your blood alcohol level at the time of the incident, etc. DUI manslaughter could be anything from causing the loss of an unborn child, but not the individual carrying the child themselves, or it could be the causing the actual death of another individual.

 There’s a large range of possible situations where you could be arrested and charged for this crime.
-A big issue with being charged with DUI manslaughter is that regardless of the facts of the case, you’re still being charged with a DUI at the bare minimum.
+A big issue with being charged with DUI manslaughter is that regardless of the facts of the case, you’re still being charged with a DUI at the bare minimum which still comes with hefty consequences.
 That’s why you need an experienced criminal defense attorney to fight your case.

 DUI MANSLAUGHTER CRIMINAL DEFENSE ATTORNEY IN SOUTH FLORIDA